 Code of conduct

-Any breaches of this code, or instances of professional misconduct or unsatisfactory professional conduct, are subject to a formal complaints and disciplinary process managed by the TTIPAB.
+Any breaches of this code, or instances of professional misconduct or unsatisfactory professional conduct, are subject to a complaints and disciplinary process managed by the TTIPAB.

 How to make a complaint